99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Kinesis Data Streams: capture, process and store data streams
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/5c8f258e-1e14-4a5f-95a5-685f309db280">

-is a way to stream big data in your systems (ingest data at scale), is made of multiple "Shards" per stream (can be used to scale up or down),!!
+is a way to stream big data in your systems (ingest data at scale), is made of multiple "Shards" per stream (can be used to scale up or down),
   data will be split to Client. it sends a record to the stream that is made out of Partition Key and Data Blob (max 1MB)
   after it reaches KDS it gets send a consumer, with the Partition Key, Data Blob, and Sequence Nr.
   Partition key hashed a unique ID you pass, and it always sends the data from that provider to the same shard.
 Multiple hashes from multiple